This story is a review of a play at Palm Beach Dramaworks that ended April 21st, 2019.

 So, you see the things that Troy is complaining about the inequalities, the unfairness, the lost opportunities.
 Sadly, still in 2019, these are very much prevalent today.
 What this play does it lets you see the humanity of this man, of this family.
 For some of us, this is quite real.
 We understand his struggles, suffering, and frustration, because we are not too far removed from that.
 Injustice anywhere is injustice everywhere.
 If it could happen then, it could happen now.

 “Fences” cast gives a riveting performance, and Purry’s imposing presence fills the stage with the delivery of his lines that have both comedy and drama in it.
 The play has given people an opportunity to see that the “black family experience” affects all of us.
 This is not an isolating experience; we are not removed from it.
 We are Americans.
 And Troy wanted the American dream so badly, and he was denied it because of the color of his skin.

-“Fences” is now playing at Palm Beach Dramaworks, located at 201 Clematis St, West Palm Beach, until April 21st.
+“Fences” played at Palm Beach Dramaworks, located at 201 Clematis St, West Palm Beach, and finished April 21st.
 To buy tickets, go to palmbeachdramaworks.com or call the box office at (561) 514-4042.

 “Fences,” a Story of Duality by Palm Beach Dramaworks